SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/connect-azure.md

    * **Device ID** - Should be the same as the subject of the certificate.
    * **Authentication type** - Select "X.509 Self-Signed".
-      * Provide the primary Thumbprint that has been displayed in [tedge cert show](/thin-edge/thin-edge-developer-tools/#show).
+      * Provide the primary thumbprint that has been displayed in [tedge cert show](/thin-edge/thin-edge-developer-tools/#show).
       * Use the same thumbprint for the secondary thumbprint, since Azure IoT hub uses a single certificate.
    * Enable **Connect this device to an IoT Hub**.
    * Save the configuration.